01 of 11

-We've listed some of the state's most exciting natural destinations, but also check out the spots we rate tops for scenery in nearby states.
+We've listed some of the state's most exciting natural destinations, but also check out the top spots for scenery in nearby states.

 Underrated and Spectacular

-They're listed first because under-visited spots are still the most pristine, and because they're personal favorites.
+They're listed first because under-visited spots are still the most pristine.

 - East of Sierras: The fantastic landscape along US 395 is unmatched.